wwgberlin/book-club/interpreter_book/chapter-o.md

 | Debugging                            | Easier -> errors are thrown after each line| Harder, errors are hard to locate                                                   |
 |                                      | → Good for cross platform code             | → good for efficient code                                                           |

 An approach that unites some advantages of both is the Just in Time compiler (JIT compiler): In this case the code is compiled just before it is executed.
-The compiler needs to be present on the user’s machine (just like an interpreter).
+The JIT compiler needs to be present on the user’s machine (just like an interpreter).

 It may use the source code directly (like the V8 engine for javascript) or a intermediate representation of the program in byte code (like JAVA). https://en.wikipedia.org/wiki/Just-in-time_compilation